Frid0l1n/Random-Forest/README.md

 * **Noise**: Caused by the variance of observed values, unpredictable changes, or measurement errors, impossible to be explained by any model.

 ## Random Forest
 Decision trees are known to be prone to overfitting, resulting in high forecast variance.
-The random forest (RF) method was designed to produce ensemble forecasts with lower variance.
+The Random Forest (RF) method was designed to produce ensemble forecasts with lower variance.

+### Understanding Decision Trees and Overfitting

+### Introduction to Decision Random Forest

+# Model Evaluation and Error Analysis

 ## Sources
 ### Books